Finite local principal ideal rings: Appendix on orders in number fields

-Let $K$ be an algebraic number field, i.e.\ a finite extension of $\xQ$, and $\xO_K$ the ring of integers.
-An \textit{order} in $K$ is a subring $A\subseteq K$ that is a free of rank $n=[K:\xQ]$ over $\xZ$.
-Equivalently, $A$ is a subring of finite index of $\xO_K$ (\cite{ST}, Th.\ 2.2).
-Every order is a Noetherian ring of Krull dimension 1.
-A \textit{fractional ideal} of $A$ is an $A$-submodule $I$ of $K$ such that $aI\subseteq A$ for some $0\ne a\in A$. $aI$ is then a (non-zero) ideal of $A$, and $I=a^{-1}\cdot aI$ is a finitely generated $A$-module.
-As $K$ is the quotient field of $A$ and $\xO_K$ is finitely generated as an $A$-module (indeed, as a $\xZ$-module), $\xO_K$ is a fractional ideal of $A$.
 For fractional ideals $I$ and $J$, the sum $I+J$, product $IJ$, and \textit{ideal quotient} $(I:J)=\{x\in K\mid xJ\subseteq I\}$ are again fractional ideals. $I$ is called \textit{invertible} if $IJ=A$ for some fractional ideal $J$ of $A$.
 In that case, one has $J=(A:I)$, and we denote this (unique) inverse $J$ by $I^{-1}$.
-Non-zero ideals of $A$ are called invertible if they are invertible as a fractional ideals.
-The \textit{conductor} of the order $A$ is $(A:\xO_K)$.
-It is contained in $A$, for $1\in\xO_K$.
-It is easy to see that the conductor is the largest ideal of $\xO_K$ that is contained in $A$.
+Non-zero ideals of $A$ are called invertible if they are invertible as a fractional ideals.\\